NateEag/nateeag.com/pages/music/index.md

 I learned upright bass primarily to play bluegrass, which I did for several years in my late teens.

-I have played quite a bit of worship music for [Hershey Free Church](http://hersheyfree.com/), and currently play keyboards for the worship services once a month.
+I played quite a bit of worship music for [Hershey Free Church](http://hersheyfree.com/) over my decades of attending there, including a stint as the primary keyboard player for the main services.

 I have also played a fair amount of harp-and-flute duet music with my sister Hannah, at venues as disparate as